-With all the fun and activity of summer, it can be hard for investors to maintain their concentration.
+With all the fun and activity that comes with certain seasons, it can be hard for investors to maintain their concentration.
 The stock market, though, has been picking up that slack for some time now.
-Peaking under the hood of the U.S. stock markets, we see them attaining a degree of concentration not seen for many years.
-This “concentration” refers to the outsized influence that a few stocks have on stock market indices, because of how the indices are put together.
+Peeking under the hood of the U.S. stock markets, we see them attaining a degree of concentration that has been historically uncommon.
+This “concentration” refers to the outsized influence that a few stocks have on stock market indices, because of how the indices are constructed.
 Fundamentally, you can think of concentration as the opposite of diversification.
 While an index may appear diversified on the surface, in reality it may be substantially skewed toward a handful of companies or a particular sector.

 So how does market concentration work?
-It is one of those subtle market nuances that can have a big impact.
+It’s one of those subtle market nuances that can have a big impact.
 The S&P 500 index, for instance, is market cap-weighted, which means that the larger companies in the index have a bigger “weight” or influence on how the index performs, and the smaller companies have less.
 The Dow Jones Industrial Average, as another example, is price-weighted, meaning that the highest priced stocks have a greater impact on the index’s performance.
 So all the companies constituting the index in question influence the index’s performance, but the performance of some can far outweigh the impact of many others.

 By contrast, if an index were equal-weighted, there would be no concentration at all because every stock would have an equal impact on the index’s performance.
 If the S&P 500 were equal-weighted, for example, every stock in it would have a 1/500th or 0.20% weighting, which means each individual stock has a negligible effect on performance and no more impact than any other.
 While there are some ETFs (exchange-traded funds) that track an equal-weighted version of a stock index, the indexes typically reported in the news or financial websites are market cap- or price-weighted.